hoaiphongdev/benchmark-monitor/node-service/README.md

 # Node.js Benchmark Service

-A high-performance HTTP server built with Node.js and Fastify that provides real-time performance metrics for benchmarking Node.js runtime capabilities.
+A high-performance HTTP server built with Node.js and Express.js that provides real-time performance metrics for benchmarking Node.js runtime capabilities.

 ## Features

 - RESTful API endpoints for benchmarking and health checking
 - Server-Sent Events (SSE) for real-time metrics streaming
 - Measures latency, memory usage, CPU usage, and throughput
-- Built with Fastify for optimal performance
+- Built with Express.js for optimal performance
 - Written in TypeScript with full type safety

 ## Endpoints